 Property taxes can be a complicated business, especially for new landlords.
 In the flurry of activity around getting your property ready to rent, choosing a tenant and planning what you’ll do with your anticipated new income, it’s all too easy to forget about tax.

 Getting on top of capital gains tax, stamp duty, corporation tax, expenses and all the other things landlords have to think about can be a minefield.
 That’s where this guide comes in.
-As much as is humanly possible, we’ll tell you about any tax news and any tax related updates that as a landlord you’ll need to pay, for example; how to ensure you’re paying your fair share, clarify key terms, and give you all the tax updates you need for 2019/20.
+As much as is humanely possible, we’ll tell you what you need to know and do about the taxes you’ll pay as a landlord, how to ensure you’re paying your fair share, clarify key terms, and give you the most up-to-date info about all things tax for 2020/21.

 - What taxes do landlords pay?

 - Property expenses – what you can and can’t claim